johnkou97/johnkou97.github.io/_projects/exomoons.md

     A contour plot showing the peak radial velocity for different masses and orbital periods of a potential exomoon around β Pic b.
 Note that the x-axis showing the orbital period is in logarithmic scale.
 The dotted line is representing the isoline for 500 m/s.
 Blue crosses are the modelled sensitivities for 25 observations with CRIRES+ (more details on that in the next chapters).
 White and yellow spots show already proposed exomoon candidates for Kepler 1708 and Kepler1625 respectively.
 </div>

+The results highlight β Pic b's suitability for exomoon detection due to its mass and favorable orbital orientation.
+The findings also emphasize the importance of high-precision instruments for reducing noise and enhancing sensitivity.
+CRIRES+ and similar spectrographs hold significant potential for advancing this frontier.

+By refining detection thresholds and observational strategies, this study lays the groundwork for uncovering exomoons in systems like β Pic b, marking a critical step toward characterizing these elusive companions.

 ## Cross-Correlation of Spectra

-Radial velocity measurements rely on detecting Doppler shifts in spectral lines.
-This chapter details the process of simulating β Pictoris b's spectrum, applying Doppler shifts, and extracting velocities using cross-correlation techniques.
-The study validates these methods with high-resolution spectra, showcasing their potential for detecting subtle exomoon-induced shifts.
+Radial velocity measurements rely on detecting Doppler shifts in spectral lines caused by the motion of an exoplanet or its potential moon.
+In this chapter, we explore the process of simulating β Pictoris b's spectrum, applying Doppler shifts, and extracting velocities using cross-correlation techniques.
+Two high-resolution spectra of β Pic b, provided by Dr. Tomas Stolker and Dr. Paul Mollière, serve as the basis for this analysis.

+### Methodology

+To analyze the spectra, the original high-resolution data were first rebinned into evenly spaced bins, each consisting of $10^5$ data points, allowing for easier computational handling.
+This step retained key spectral features while simplifying the data.
+The rebinned spectra were then convolved with a normalized normal distribution using a Tukey window, smoothing sharp edges and reducing noise.
+This process ensured that the spectra were suitable for cross-correlation analysis.
+The figure below illustrates the original, rebinned, and convolved spectra for both datasets.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">